Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Daar duck-nodded.
 There *was* one thing that seemed to be runnin’ smoothly: communication between the groundside shield generator and FIC was still intact, meaning orbit-to-ground fire support was still available.
 A few well-placed RFGs had probably made the difference as the Hunters strayed out from under their own shield dome.

-All in all...a terrible blow.
+All in all... a terrible blow.
 But not a *fatal* one, which it could have been.
 And the fact the Hunters hadn’t escalated to a bigger bomb as it became clear their assault was failing gave a lot of credence to the idea they’d shot their wad.

 So to speak, anyway.
 Nutless greasy soulless *shits.*